 Jason Brown founded the Brown Law Offices, P.A. in 2003 after working for several years as an associate attorney in downtown Minneapolis.
-He graduated, with honors, from Mankato State University, Mankato in 1997 and the William Mitchell College of Law in 2000.
+He graduated with honors from Mankato State University in 1997 and the William Mitchell College of Law in 2000.

 Jason has successfully litigated against some of the more recognized family law attorneys in the Twin Cities.
 He has been named a “Super Lawyer” by Thomson Reuters, and one of the Top 100 Family Law Attorneys in Minnesota by the Society of Legal Advocates.

 In addition to his work as a lawyer, Jason serves as a mediator, and court-appointed early neutral evaluator, in divorce and family law cases throughout Minnesota.
 He frequently writes and speaks concerning divorce and family law issues, including several invitations to present seminars for the Minnesota Judicial Branch in St. Paul.